PabloIuly3/Mystery-Quad/README.md

+# Mystery Quad 1.3.0
 ## Welcome to Mystery Quad library

 MQ library is an easy way to control your ESCs using Raspberry Pi.
-MQ can control 4 motors simultanous, everyone at a diferent speed, for example.
+MQ can control 4 motors simultanous, everyone at a diferent speed.
 With MQ you can calibrate and initiate ESCs, make a test and sure.. control all motors.
 MQ is clean and easy to use.

 - Product: Mystery Quad library
 - Version: 1.3.0